"Dick Sargent — didn't he play Dick York on Bewitched?"

 if the age difference justifies the particular change.
 For long-term cast attrition in general, see Long-Runner Cast Turnover

 This often is the case for Spinoff series and video game versions of animated films.
-Celebrities typically do not reprise their roles in these cases, either because the producers cannot afford them, or because they solely in films.
+Celebrities typically do not reprise their roles in these cases, either because the producers cannot afford them, or because they work solely in films.

 Compare with Suspiciously Similar Substitute